 If you need an inclusive educational psychologist contact us at Inclusive Solutions.
-We have educational psychologists as associates they can reach most parts of the UK and beyond.
-We only employee education psychologists with a strong commitment to the ultimate full inclusion of all children and young people in mainstream schools.
+We have a range of educational psychologists working as Associates across the UK and beyond.
+We only engage fully qualified and experienced educational psychologists with a strong commitment to the ultimate full inclusion of all children and young people in mainstream schools.
 All means all.

 We are writing this as educational psychologists (Eps) based in the UK, who have strong views – which we have translated into practice – on the Ep’s role in promoting inclusion.
 Now this may seem odd to those who have battled for mainstream education, and have been disheartened about the role of some Eps in supporting segregated placements, but let’s stop and review the picture.

 How did the association of Eps with special school placements come about?
 A century ago, the needs of adults who could not look after themselves independently were assessed impressionistically by medical officers on the basis of an interview.
 If the adult ‘failed’ the interview he or she was then ‘certified’ as ‘mentally handicapped’ and transferred to a special, closed hospital or unit.
 One of the items required the interviewee to describe the difference between a ‘kipper, a herring and a bloater’ (Like you, we also had to look this up before being confident about the answer).